wazuh/wazuh-documentation/source/pci-dss/log-analysis.rst

 The following are some Wazuh rules that help achieve this requirement:

-- **Rule 5710**: ``sshd`` attempt to login using a non-existent user.
-This rule generates an alert when a non-existent user tries to log in to a system via SSH.
+- **Rule 5710 - sshd: attempt to login using a non-existent user**: This rule generates an alert when a non-existent user tries to log in to a system via SSH.
 The generated alert contains the information required by requirement 10.2.2 (user identification, type of event, date and time, success and failure indication, origination of event and identity or name of affected data, system component, resource, or service).
 The screenshot below shows the alert generated on the dashboard:

 	.. thumbnail:: ../images/pci/attempt-to-login-using-non-existent-user.png
 		:title: Attempt to login using a non-existent user